pMaciek1/Budget/readme.md

 After getting the repository you can run application via ```streamlit run app.py``` command.

-Eventually you can build and run docker image:
+Alternatively you can build and run docker image:

 in project directory run ```docker build -t budgetapp .``` - this will start creating Docker Image then you can run ```docker run -p 8501:8501 budgetapp``` - this will run the streamlit app on port 8501